CenterForCollectiveLearning/Global-language-network/data/cultural_production/murray/README.md

 2013-05/: using old country-lang conversion.
 These are the values used for the May Science submission.

 2013-10/: using new country-lang conversion.
 These are the values used for the November submission.
+Note that the exports-by-country files haven't changes: they're copied here for compatibility with other scripts.